 CVE-2026-8972

-A privilege escalation vulnerability exists within the WebRTC Audio/Video component, potentially allowing unauthorized access to elevated system functions.
+A privilege escalation vulnerability exists in the WebRTC Audio/Video component of Mozilla Firefox and Thunderbird, potentially allowing unauthenticated remote attackers to compromise the system.

 Executive summary